heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 </p></center>

-Like for all HERE Mobile SDK UI Kit's list components, we can get notified once a user selects a specific maneuver by tapping on it.
+Like for all MSDKUI's list components, we can get notified once a user selects a specific maneuver by tapping on it.
 In order to react on this event we set the `CustomRecyclerView.OnItemClickedListener()` to know when an item of the list was clicked:
 ```java
 maneuverList.setOnItemClickedListener(new CustomRecyclerView.OnItemClickedListener() {
     @Override